 Film Fiji’s Vast Social Media Reach

 While traditional media is used to create awareness of the event, the real success of the Kula Awards is driven by Film Fiji’s social media strategy.
 Being able to communicate directly with the audience resulted in massive awareness and a huge turnout on the awards nights.
-Film Fiji’s Kula Awards Facebook page has over 48,000 followers and in 2018, it recorded 166 posts from March to September which also included 96 videos.
+Film Fiji’s Kula Awards Facebook page has over 59,000 followers and close to 55,000 likes.

 By the end of the Kula Awards campaign, the Film Fiji Facebook page had a total of: